Last updated on December 18th, 2019 at 04:24 pm

 9) While a court can rule a service provider has been discriminatory and award damages to claimants, in most cases a court cannot enforce reasonable adjustments.
 This means that – unless an injunction is requested and awarded – service providers cannot be made to make their service wheelchair accessible even after judgment is entered against them.

-Fortunately, it is often easy for service providers to make reasonable adjustments without incurring significant costs.
+Fortunately, it is often easy for service providers to make reasonable adjustments without incurring significant costs the comply with the Equality Act.

 For example, temporary ramps to provide wheelchair access at entrances and thresholds are an inexpensive and easy solution that requires minimum adjustment and set up.